MoonRun3sFALLBACK/MoonRun3s/README.md

 # hi.

 ###### who am i.
-i'm moon, a frontend programmer from upstate ny that makes things look pretty.
+i'm moon, a front-end programmer from upstate ny that makes things look pretty.

 ###### what do i do.
 i specialize in discord bots, html5, css, node.js development and anything else that looks cool.